 when an individual vessel can be identified, the data will be aggregated to preclude such

 identification, and will then be “public domain catch and effort data”.

-c) The Secretariat shall keep “public domain catch and effort data” confidential until the

-Meeting of the Parties has acted on the advice of the Scientific Committee in relation to a

-SIOFA Bottom Fishing Impact Assessment and SIOFA bottom fishing footprint as

-provided for under the Conservation and Management Measure for the Interim

-Management of Bottom Fishing in the SIOFA Agreement Area (CMM 01(2023)).
-This will

-not prevent observer data or finer scale catch and effort data being made available by

-the Secretariat to the Scientific Committee on a confidential basis where required.
+ii) Catch-and-effort and length-frequency data grouped by sub-area by year, stratified by fishing method associated with catch and flag State, in the strict frame of annual international cooperation on fishing data.

-d) The Secretariat shall compile and disseminate “public domain data”, and “public
+c) The Secretariat shall compile and disseminate “public domain data”, and “public

-domain catch and effort data” provided the conditions in paragraph 2(c) are satisfied,
+domain catch and effort data”

-through appropriate mechanisms, including the SIOFA website, once developed.
+through appropriate mechanisms, including the SIOFA website.

 Finer level stratification

-e) Finer-scale data including catch and effort, length-frequency and observer data will
+d) Finer-scale data including catch and effort, length-frequency and observer data will

 be made available to the Scientific Committee and any of its working groups, on a

-confidential basis, to undertake its work.
+restricted basis, to undertake its work.

-f) Catch and effort and length-frequency data grouped at a finer level of time-area
+e) Catch and effort and length-frequency data grouped at a finer level of time-area

 stratification will only be released with written authorisation from the flag State that